Drawing pencil sketches is often preparation for more detailed paintings or drawings of flowers, human figure drawings or perspective drawings.

 Do you enjoy drawing pencil sketches?

-uses a series of detailed sketches to explain a commission concept to a client.
+Judith Bohm-Parr uses detailed sketches to explain a commission concept to a client.

 For an overview of principles of design when planning and executing an artwork in any medium,